rainman456/Test_MOBILE_WALLET/README.md

-A test  E-wallet API wriiten in Django
+A test  E-wallet API For Mobile written using  Django Rest FrameWork